<?xml version="1.0"?>

 </History>

 Conclusion: Mindfulness-based interventions show promising clinical efficacy for managing tinnitus, especially the psychological symptoms, whereas yoga and hypnosis necessitate further rigorous trials.
-Future studies should emphasize head-to-head comparisons, long-term outcomes, integration with existing therapies like cognitive behavioral therapy, and include diverse populations to enhance clinical applicability.</abstract>
+Future studies should emphasize head-to-head comparisons, long-term outcomes, integration with existing therapies, such as cognitive behavioral therapy, and inclusion of diverse populations to enhance clinical applicability.</abstract>

 <web_url>https://jmr.tums.ac.ir/index.php/jmr/article/view/1308</web_url>